bandithijo/nvimrc/README.md

 $ ./pre_install
 ```

-Wait until all plugin download and installation done.
+Please wait until all plugin downloaded and all installation process completed.

 Enjoy!

+## Note

+I'm using WakaTime Vim Metrics.
+After all process installation completed, when you open vim/nvim, it will ask about your WakaTime **Secret API Key**.
+Ignore it, or enter your secret API key if you have.

 ## Documentation